 Because it can give rise to negative visuals in the imagination of its inhabitants, the smart city must offer futuristic facilities and infrastructures, without losing the human and historical dimensions typical of the traditional city.

-However, the smart city can surpass the so-called “old world” city in that it intends to serve environmental and social issues at a time when metropolitan development is exploding.
+However, the smart city water management can surpass the so-called “old world” city in that it intends to serve environmental and social issues at a time when metropolitan development is exploding.

 Among the major issues of a respectful and sustainable city, rational and reasoned stormwater management is at the top of the list.

-Water, a key resource for the city of tomorrow
+Smart city water management, a key resource for today and tomorrow

 There is no need to remind people that water is a natural resource that no one can do without and that is nevertheless subject to intolerable waste in industrialized countries.